hMatoba/piexifjs/README.rst

 version 2.0
 -----------

-- some data types are changed in exif
 - add some arguments type checks
 - stop to support bower
+- some data types are changed in exif?

 How to Use
 ----------